Grovymon/simple-world-sync/README.md

 ---

 ### 🧠 Why this mod exists

-This mod was created with the help of AI.
-I understand that this may not sound ideal to everyone, but learning Minecraft mod development in Java from scratch would take a lot of time.

 I needed a simple tool for my own use case: synchronizing singleplayer Minecraft worlds between my NAS server, PC, and Steam Deck.